 The frontend is the part of the website that your visitors see, when they type in your URL into their web browsers.
-The backend on the contrary, is the part of the WordPress site that only you can see and to which you have access by typing in your WordPress username and your password.
+The backend, on the contrary, is the part of the WordPress site that only you can see and to which you have access by typing in your WordPress username and your password.
 In the backend (or admin area) you can manage your WordPress site, write new articles, create pages, install plugins and update your plugins, themes or WordPress itself.

 2. The Dashboard

-In WordPress the main page (or landing page) of the backend it called Dashboard.
+In WordPress the main page (or landing page) of the backend is called Dashboard.
 You can find the link to your Dashboard at the very top of your admin menu in your WordPress backend.
 You can customize your Dashboard and add or hide certain sections by clicking on the grey “Screen Options” button at the top right of your admin area.

 Each WordPress website needs to have a theme, therefore WordPress already comes with a default theme installed.
 You can change the default theme to a different one under Appearance → Themes.
 You can choose from one of the offered free themes that are available directly in your admin area under “Add New”.
-Or you can install your own theme or a Premium theme, if you click the “Upload Theme” button.
+Also, you can install your own theme or a Premium theme, if you click the “Upload Theme” button.

 Since WordPress is so flexible, there are themes available for a number of different purposes.
-You can choose a pure blog theme, a business theme, a theme for your online portfolio or magazine or even for your own online shop.
+You can choose a pure blog theme, a business theme, a theme for your online portfolio or magazine, or even for your own online shop.